Interstate 10 runs through Tucson and angles northwest to Phoenix.

 According to Wikipedia, the Jackalope prefers whiskey as a drink, can cause a lot of damage to one’s shins, and has some basis in fact.
 There is a man in the Dakotas who still makes them and sells in bulk to Cabela’s for around $150.00 apiece.
 It is said that Jackalopes are good mimics, and, at night, cowboys singing around a fire under the stars, can hear them harmonizing.

-The human mind is frail and prone to fantasy.
+The human mind is frail.